Custom Nodes

 In this section, we’ll walk through creating a custom node featuring an input field that updates text elsewhere in your application.
 For further examples, we recommend checking out our Custom Node Example.

-Implementing a Custom Node
+Implementing a custom node

 Let’s dive into an example by creating a custom node called TextUpdaterNode